Buyers guide to mortgagee sales

 Mortgagee sales are offered under different terms and conditions

-If they do not understand any of these conditions or are unsure on any matter, then they should consult their solicitor.
+If they do not understand any of these conditions or are unsure about any matter, they should consult their solicitor.

-It is also the customer's responsibility to have researched the property fully and satisfied themselves in all respects with regard to the property.
+It is also the buyer's responsibility to have researched the property fully and satisfied themselves in all respects concerning the property.

 Is there a reserve set at a mortgagee auction?

-Can a mortgagee sale property be withdrawn prior to auction or closing of tenders?
+Can a mortgagee sale property be withdrawn prior to the auction or closing of tenders?

 To find out more about bidding at a mortgagee auction speak to your salesperson.